– Train with the Best!

 Did You Know?

 The Polaroid instant camera was invented after Edwin Land’s daughter asked why she couldn’t see the photo right away.
-One simple question led to a photography revolution.
+One simple question led to a photography revolution — a perfect power of asking questions example that changed technology forever.

 Among the myriad doctrines of questioning, the fundamental one is human connection.
 Whether it is with a child or an elder, or in general with other humans in personal and professional worlds, asking questions displays a genuine desire to know about others or learn from others, which builds empathy.